dholden3/minesweeper-captcha/README.md

 This is a mockup of XKCD comic [2496](https://xkcd.com/2496/).
 I may add the functionality of having different puzzles later.
+Some code is taken from the [React Tutorial](https://reactjs.org/tutorial/tutorial.html).

 # Getting Started with Create React App